octabytes/blog/content/posts/open source softwares/mastodon-an-open-source-alternative-to-twitter/index.md

 Mastodon is an open source alternative to Twitter that allows you to create private networks and forums.

-How to create your own Mastodon instance and start using it to communicate with your friends, coworkers or community ?
-Discover it in our YouTubeVideo.
+How to create your own Mastodon instance and start using it to communicate with your friends, coworkers or community?

 Mastodon is a great alternative to Twitter if you're looking for a more private and personal online communication platform.
 It's decentralized, free, secure, and supported by the development community (Open Source), so there's no reason not to give it a try!